ProjectIgnis/Distribution/README.md

 		portuguese: Naim

 * Added support for skills and characters
+	* To use a Skill during a duel, have it in your deck at the start, it will be removed, to activate it, you will get a Prompt for skill requiring a specific timing OR use the Resolution Circle above the Skill location
+	* At the moment, Skills are not tied to Speed duel
+	* Only TCG Skills, Duel Link Skill are not planned at the moment, Vrains Anime skills may be done later, but priority to TCG
+	* If you liked Skills, Remember to Support the format IRL if you can
+	* WARNING:
+		* Don't use Skills in Tag, Tag is not supported because of Core limitation, Cybercatman try to think about a workaround, but it will be take a while
+		* Don't Add several skills in the main deck, the system is not planned for that

 * Added support for an arbitrary number of cards in a deck (main, side, extra.)
 	* requires editing the deck file, might be tied with the server's
 	* the deck displayed in Deck Edit will no longer display a maximum of 60 cards in the main deck.